 Excessive use of chemical pesticides has been posing several threats to the local environment, including both human and animal health.
-At the same time, pesticides affect the microbial activities of soil, thereby increasing its biological degradation.
-SSMP has promoted cattle urine-based bio-pesticides by using different parts of locally
+At the same time, pesticides

-Results from several on-farm studies and farmer-led experiments (Figure 5) have shown that such homemade urine-based botanical pesticides are effective in managing several insect/ pests with no or minimal damage to the local agro-ecosystem.
-These botanical pesticides often have an ameliorating effect on the plant-soil environment and beneficial organisms, supply several essential nutrients, add organic matter into the soil and work as a tonic for the plant in stressed environments, thus enhancing better crop growth and production.
+Results from several on-farm studies and farmer-led experiments (Plate 3) have shown that such homemade urine-based botanical pesticides are effective in managing several insect/pests with no or minimal damage to the local agro-ecosystem.
+These botanical pesticides often have an ameliorating effect on the plant-soil environment and beneficial organisms, supply several essential nutrients, add OM into the soil and work as a tonic for the plant in stressed environments, thus enhancing better crop growth and production.